limpyd/redis-limpyd-extensions/README.md

 ### Dynamic related fields

 Dynamic fields also work with related fields, exactly the same way.
-There is only to additions:
+There is only two additions:

 * if you pass a model instance in the `get_for` method, it will be translated to it's pk
 * the first argument of a "related collection" is the dynamic part (can also be an instance)